 4. Red, White, and Blue Fruit Pizza

-You use sugar cookie dough as your base, cream cheese frosting as your sauce, and red and blue fruit for your toppings.
+You use sugar cookie dough as your base, cream cheese frosting as your sauce, and red and blue fruit as your toppings.
 This would be a great dessert to make with your kids!

 5. Patriotic Parade